jpbot/sgirc_lavarand/concept/README.md

 The output is 7 SHA1 digests concatenated, (160 bits * 7) 1120 bits.

-This implementation takes a bit over six seconds on my O2, a far cry from the approximate 9000 bits/sec of seed data according to the lavarand website.
+This implementation takes about 4.5 seconds on my O2, a far cry from the approximate 9000 bits/sec of seed data according to the lavarand website.
+Side note, the screen saver runs even when the monitor has been set to powersave and can slow down run time 33% in the case of ElectroPaint.

 `1n.c` is pretty slow, but using `dmconvert` to convert the sgi rgb file to raw rgb is a big time consumer.